 - Acceptability of pleas

 - Extra-territorial jurisdiction

 Section 70 Domestic Abuse Act 2021 (DA Act 2021) introduced the offences of non-fatal strangulation and non-fatal suffocation.
+Schedule 2, paragraph 4 DA Act 2021 introduced the offence of racially or religiously aggravated non-fatal strangulation or non-fatal suffocation.
 The offences came into force on 7 June 2022 and are not retrospective.

 The purpose of this guidance is to assist prosecutors in reviewing and preparing cases involving these offences and set out the points to prove.
 It also provides practical guidance to assist prosecutors in deciding when to charge these offences.